AndreiBadescu/SmartQuiz/README.md

 # SmartQuiz
-A quizz app created only by using html5, css3 and javascript.
+A quizz app created by using html5, css3 and javascript/p5.js.